MODSIM 2025

 Key elements:

-• High-frequency radiance and temperature fields resolve rapid smoke-front evolution not visible in hourly or daily products
+• High-frequency radiance and temperature fields resolve rapid smoke-front evolution not

-• Brightness Temperature Difference (BTD) indices support aerosol/gas discrimination, particle-size inference and thermal-stability diagnostics
+• Brightness Temperature Difference (BTD) indices support aerosol/gas discrimination,

 • Thermal-gradient fields (∇T10–09) describe short-timescale motion and plume behaviour